nex-group/devdocs/source/index.html.md

 ## Security Manager

 <aside class="warning">
-The Security Manager is incomplete and is being workeed on.
+The Security Manager is incomplete and is being worked on.
 </aside>

 Protection of assets and manages the Security Module which allows for moderation commands.